n0id0nt/FSMvsBT/README.md

 In order to demonstrate the two techniques, two guards were created that each implement one of the techniques as the primary method of controlling their behavior.
 Each guard is a different color to differentiate the two in the final product.

-The other techniques on display in my implementation are **steering force** and **A* path finding**.
+The other techniques on display in my implementation are **steering force** and **A star path finding**.
 In the project steering forces are used to move both the player and the agents around, I also used steering forces so to enable the agents to avoid each other when they were heading the same direction.
 I use the A* algorithm for path finding, to generate a path to each target during the waypoint of the agent’s path.
 ## Project Details
 Normal mode